gvwilson/buildtogether.tech/src/debugging/index.md

-That said, a page or two of printed output showing which functions are being called and what state the data is in at the start and end of each can be less [%i "cognitive load!in debugging" %]cognitive load[%/i%] than holding that same information in your head while stepping through the program's execution.
+That said, a page or two of printed output showing which functions are being called and what state the data is in at the start and end of each can be less cognitive load[%i "cognitive load!in debugging" %] than holding that same information in your head while stepping through the program's execution.
-Again, if you *are* going to print things, using a [%i "logging!during debugging" %]logging[%/i%] library to give yourself more control.
+Again, if you *are* going to print things, using a logging[%i "logging!during debugging" %] library to give yourself more control.

 <div class="callout" markdown="1">
 ### If it was important, it would be on the exam